sunpy/ndcube/docs/slicing.rst

   >>> # Instantiate NDCubeSequence.
 Let the common axis be 0.
   >>> my_sequence = NDCubeSequence([cube0, cube1, cube2, cube3], common_axis=0)

-Just as we did in the :ref:`ndcubsequence` section, let's represent this `~ndcube.NDCubeSequence` pictorally in the figure below.
+Just as we did in the :ref:`ndcubesequence` section, let's represent this `~ndcube.NDCubeSequence` pictorally in the figure below.
 Each `~ndcube.NDCube` is represented by a blue square inset with a smaller red one.
 The blue square represents its array-based data while the red square represents its coordinate and metadata.
 Panel a) shows the sequence in its default configuration, with the sequence axis acting as an axis perpendicular and in addition to the cube axes.